TcM1911/jam/README.md

-### This project is no longer maintained as I've made the switch from i3 to Gnome and I use CLI apps no longer.
+### This project is no longer maintained as I've made the switch from GPM to Deezer and I can't test it.
 If you want to take over, drop me an email

 # jam